573-pankaj/573-pankaj/README.md

 • Working project experience :

-Brain and AI : Neuroimaging ,MRI Data, Brain Study through AI, Againg .
+Brain and AI : Neuroimaging ,MRI Data, Brain Study through AI, Ageing .
+At what age during the human life span do different tissues within the brain stop ‘maturing’ and start ‘aging’?
+Do different regions of the brain mature and age at different rates?
+Are the last regions in the brain to mature among the first, or the last, to show signs of aging?

 Machine Learning based  : Privacy-preserving support vector machine training blockchain-based encrypted IOT data in smart cities.